Some of the topics just look disjunctive, no matter how hard I tried to get rid of disjunctiveness. And this affects the categorization.

 One advantage of doing things this way rather than looking for a more and more fine-grained model of the whole universe is speed.
 It would be somewhat interesting to see what happened if we sorted the 32261 into 120 topics.
 But that would take something like 12 hours on a good personal computer.
 The binary sort I described in the text takes well under 12 seconds.↩︎

 An embarrassing admission: Due to a coding error, I ended up using 1954 for the seed for these binary sorts, not 22031848 like I’ve used for everything else.
 I only realised this after I’d done so much work building on them that it would have been too much to go back and change it - especially since the value of a random seed shouldn’t matter too much.
 But it was annoying to have had this change slip in.↩︎

-Just to be clear, I’m using ‘topic’ for the elements of the 90-way partition that the original model generated, and ‘subtopic’ for elements of the 2-way partition that these new binary sorts generate.↩︎
+Just to be clear, I’m using ‘topic’ for the elements of the ninety-way partition that the original model generated, and ‘subtopic’ for elements of the two-way partition that these new binary sorts generate.↩︎

 It’s “Contextualism, Hawthorne’s Invariantism and Third-Person Cases” by Anthony Brueckner.↩︎